-Data races between threads are possible if accesses to shared variables are not ordered by happens-before
+Data races between threads are possible if accesses to shared variables are not ordered by the happens-before relation

 But ... a different execution ordering could get different results?!
 Hppens-before only detects data races if the incorrect order shows up in the execution trace.